 1. We’re still not talking about gender

 Our experience of “being a man” can promote or prevent good health.
-While the Draft Women’s Health Strategy recognizes that gender impacts women’s health, the Draft Men’s Health Strategy fails to deal with the question of how gender shapes men’s health.
+While the Draft Women’s Health Strategy recognises that gender impacts women’s health, the Draft Men’s Health Strategy fails to deal with the question of how gender shapes men’s health.

 As a result we are missing many opportunities to improve the lives and health of men and boys.